Cameroon Baptist Convention: History

-The Convention had its origins in a mission of the Baptist Missionary Society in 1841 by English and Jamaican missionaries including Joseph Jackson Fuller and Joseph Merrick.
+The Convention has its origins in a British mission of the Baptist Missionary Society in Bimbia in 1843, led by the Jamaican missionary Joseph Merrick.
+In 1845, the English missionary Alfred Saker and his wife arrived in Douala.
+In 1849, Saker founded Bethel Baptist Church.
 In 1931, the mission was taken over by the North American Baptist Conference.
 In 1954, the Cameroon Baptist Convention was formally founded.
-According to a denomination census released in 2020, it claimed 228,655 members and 1,537 churches.
+According to a census published by the association in 2023, it claimed 228,507 members and 1,535 churches.

 Schools

 The convention has 19 primary schools, 12 secondary schools.

 It also has 4 professional training institutes.

 It has 1 affiliated theological institute, the Cameroon Baptist Theological Seminary founded in 1947 in Ndu.

 Health Services

 The convention has 8 hospitals and 34 health centers, gathered in the Cameroon Baptist Convention Health Services.